plone/Products.ExtendedPathIndex/README.rst

 ``catalog(path=dict(query='some/path', depth=0))``
   search for the object with the given path.
+  For multi valued paths, multiple objects are returned.

 ``catalog(path=dict(query='some/path', depth=2))``
   search for all objects below some/path but only down to a depth of 2